wilmix8/JREE1.0/README.md

 # JREE1.0
 =========

-JREE1.0  is a  Programming  Language   invented  in  core  java and  JDollar  P.L by  wilmix   jemin j at  year  2016.
+JREE1.0  is a  Programming  Language   invented  in  JDollar  P.L by  wilmix   jemin j at  year  2016.

 it is focused   on remote   web application.

 Note:  We  can   easily  constuct  Remoteserver  using  JDollar.

-Note:  Here  we use  only  OAK JAVA(JAVA7) P.L.Since  Jdk1.7,Jdk1.8,etc  source  code  can  easily  taken

-by using  JAD  Decompiler.